-At this point, the editor is fully functional: the user can type text into the editor, but no cut-and-paste operations are available.
+At this point, the editor is fully functional: the user can type text into the editor, but no cutand-paste or undo operations are available.
 We can support all of the standard operations on an editor via the menu bar:

-'''

 (define mb (new menu-bar% [parent f]))

 '''

-''' (define m-edit (new menu% [label "Edit"] [parent mb])) (define m-font (new menu% [label "Font"] [parent mb])) (append-editor-operation-menu-items m-edit #f) (append-editor-font-menu-items m-font) '''
+(define m-edit (new menu% [label "Edit"] [parent mb]))

+(define m-font (new menu% [label "Font"] [parent mb]))

+(append-editor-operation-menu-items m-edit #f)

+(append-editor-font-menu-items m-font)

+(send t set-max-undo-history 100)

+'''

-Now, the standard cut and paste operations work, and the user can even set font styles.
+Now, the standard cut-and-paste operations work and so does undo, and the user can even set font styles.
+The editor is created with no undo history stack, set-max-undo-history is used to set a non-zero stack, so undo operations can be recorded.
 The user can also insert an embedded editor by selecting Insert Text from the Edit menu; after selecting the menu item, a box appears in the editor with the caret inside.
 Typing with the caret in the box stretches the box as text is added, and font operations apply wherever the caret is active.
 Text on the outside of the box is rearranged as the box changes sizes.
 Note that the box itself can be copied and pasted.